ec-jrc/lisflood-model/indexVera.md

 **Time series**

-1. Time series with values of model state variables at user-defined locations (sites); reporting of these time series can be activated using the option *repStateSites=1.* Note that 'sites' can be either individual pixels or larger areas (e.g. catchments, administrative areas, and so on).
+-  Time series with values of **model state variables at user-defined locations** (sites); reporting of these time series can be activated using the option *repStateSites=1.* Note that 'sites' can be either individual pixels or larger areas (e.g. catchments, administrative areas, and so on).
 In case of larger areas the model reports the average value for each respective area.

-2. Time series with values of model rate variables at user-defined locations (sites); reporting of these time series can be activated using the option *repRateSites=1*
+-  Time series with values of **model rate variables at user-defined locations** (sites); reporting of these time series can be activated using the option *repRateSites=1*

-3. Time series with values of meteorological input variables, averaged over the area upstream of each gauge location; reporting of these time series can be activated using the option *repMeteoUpsGauges=1*
+-  Time series with values of **meteorological input variables, averaged over the area upstream of each gauge location**; reporting of these time series can be activated using the option *repMeteoUpsGauges=1*

-4. Time series with values of model state variables, averaged over area upstream of each gauge location; reporting of these time series can be activated using the option *repStateUpsGauges=1*
+-  Time series with values of **model state variables, averaged over area upstream of each gauge location**; reporting of these time series can be activated using the option *repStateUpsGauges=1*

-5. Time series with values of model rate variables, averaged over area upstream of each gauge location; reporting of these time series can be activated using the option *repRateUpsGauges=1*
+-  Time series with values of **model rate variables, averaged over area upstream of each gauge location**; reporting of these time series can be activated using the option *repRateUpsGauges=1*

-6. Time series that are specific to other options (e.g. simulation of reservoirs).
+-  Time series that are specific to other **options** (e.g. simulation of reservoirs).

 **Maps**

-1. Maps of discharge at each time step; reporting of these maps can be activated using the option *repDischargeMaps=1*
+-  Maps of **discharge** at each time step; reporting of these maps can be activated using the option *repDischargeMaps=1*

-2. Maps with values of driving meteorological values at each time step
+-  Maps with values of **driving meteorological values** at each time step

-3. Maps with values of model rate variables at each time step
+-  Maps with values of **model rate variables** at each time step

-4. Maps that are specific to other options (e.g. simulation of reservoirs).
+-  Maps that are specific to other **options** (e.g. simulation of reservoirs).

 In addition, some additional maps and time series may be reported for debugging purposes.
 In general these are not of any interest to the LISFLOOD user, so they remain undocumented here.

-Note that the options *repStateUpsGauges*, *repRateUpsGauges* and *repDischargeMaps* tend to slow down the execution of the model quite dramatically.
-For applications of the model where performance is critical (e.g. automated calibration runs), we advise to keep them switched off, if possible.
-The additional time series are listed in the Annex 13.
+> Note that the options *repStateUpsGauges*, *repRateUpsGauges* and
+> *repDischargeMaps* tend to slow down the execution of the model quite
+> dramatically.
+For applications of the model where performance is
+> critical (e.g. automated calibration runs), we advise to keep them
+> switched off, if possible.

 Note again the domains for which variables are valid: all *rate variables* are reported as pixel-average values.
 Soil moisture and groundwater storage are reported for the permeable fraction of each pixel only.
 The reported snow cover is the average of the snow depths in